 When we think about the grieving that happens after the death of a loved one, we often think about the suffering those left behind are left to face.
 And certainly, that is what’s talked about most.
 We talk about our pain; we talk about our changed paths; we talk about what we lost and we’ll miss out on.
 Because when we grieve, we’re not just grieving the loss of our loved one; we’re grieving the loss of the life we had; the life we planned.

 Me?
 I lost a lot.
 I lost the first and only person in this world who made me feel truly wanted and treasured and loved.
 I lost the man who opened my heart to love.
-I lost the man who helped me to find me.
+I lost the man who helped me to find myself.
 Or, at least, helped me to feel truly happy with the me that I am.
 (Or was.
 Widowhood changed me and I don’t like this new version of me as much.)

 But Paul lost out, too.
 He lost the chance to run his first marathon.
 He lost the opportunity to be a father to the children we were meant to adopt.
 (And he would have been an amazing father!)
 He lost the ability to follow his dreams.
 And he lost the chance to grow old.

 I speak of my loss in terms of all my shattered hopes and dreams; in terms of my shattered heart and loneliness.
 But that’s not because I don’t realise that Paul lost even more than I did; it’s because every time I think about what he lost by leaving this world I remember that his dreams of a happy future were tied up with my dreams for a happy future.